BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/12_1_Accessing_Bitcoind_with_Curl.md

   "id": "curltest"
 }
 ```
-At this point, we can even revert to our standard practice of saving results to variables:
+At this point, we can even revert to our standard practice of saving results to variables with additional help from `jq`:
 ```
 $ changeaddress=$(curl --user bitcoinrpc:73bd45ba60ab8f9ff9846b6404769487 --data-binary '{"jsonrpc": "1.0", "id":"curltest", "method": "getrawchangeaddress", "params": [] }' -H 'content-type: text/plain;' http://127.0.0.1:18332/ | jq -r '.result')